-In order to align the interests of named executive officers and stockholders, we believe that our named executive officers should have a significant financial stake in the Company.
+In order to align the interests of named executive officers and stockholders, we believe that our named executive officers should have a significant financial stake in Sealed Air.
 To further that goal, we have stock ownership guidelines that apply to our named executive officers and other key executives.
 The guidelines for our named executive officers are as follows:

-- Executive officers are required to hold a multiple of their salary plus cash bonus, where the multiple ranges from six for the CEO, to three for the Senior Vice Presidents and two for the other executive officers. - Share equivalents held in our tax-qualified retirement plans are included, but unvested awards under our equity compensation plans are excluded.
-Executive officers have five years from the later of the adoption of the stock ownership guidelines or their appointment as executive officers to reach the guidelines.
+- Executive officers are required to hold a multiple of their salary: 6 for the CEO, 3.5 for the CFO and 3 for the other Senior Vice Presidents. - Share equivalents held in our tax-qualified retirement plans are included, but unvested awards under our equity compensation plans are excluded.

-- Until the minimum stock ownership has been reached, executive officers are expected to retain all shares received as awards under the Company's equity compensation programs after payment of applicable taxes. - Once the minimum stock ownership has been reached, executive officers are expected to retain half of any additional shares received as awards under our equity compensation programs (after payment of applicable taxes) until retirement. - The Compensation Committee can approve exceptions to the stock ownership guidelines for executive officers in the event of home purchase, higher education expenses, major illness, gifts or financial hardship.
+- Until the minimum stock ownership has been reached, executive officers are expected to retain all shares received as awards under our equity compensation programs after payment of applicable taxes. - The Compensation Committee can approve exceptions to the stock ownership guidelines for executive officers in the event of home purchase, higher education expenses, major illness, gifts or financial hardship.